Your student loans are just like any other loan: they must be paid back.

 - check the status of your Canada student loans

 - update personal and other contact information

 - get repayment assistance or apply online for the Repayment Assistance Plan (RAP)

-Your lenders need your correct contact information as they will be sending you crucial information about your loans and your payments.
-If you change any of the following, you need to let Student Aid Alberta and the National Student Loan Service Centre know:
+Your lenders will send you crucial information about your loans and your repayment status.
+You need to let Student Aid Alberta and the National Student Loan Service Centre know of any changes including: